AlanWYChen/CS348_Group_Project/README.md

 # Front End Development

-in myMovies/src/pages contains the pages used for the front end < br / >
-savedlist.tsx - contains the code required to run the Saved Lists tab < br / >
-viewlist.tsx - contains the code required to view a list from the list click on saved lists page < br / >
-movieinfo.tsx - contains the code required to view the information about a movie < br / >
-allmovies.tsx - contains the code for all the movies in the db (will be filtered based on user) < br / >
+in myMovies/src/pages contains the pages used for the front end savedlist.tsx - contains the code required to run the Saved Lists tab viewlist.tsx - contains the code required to view a list from the list click on saved lists page movieinfo.tsx - contains the code required to view the information about a movie allmovies.tsx - contains the code for all the movies in the db (will be filtered based on user)

 # Endpoints

-in backend contains the code used for the endpoints < br / >
-db_functions.py contains the native sql queries < br / >
-routes.py contains the crud operations
+in backend contains the code used for the endpoints db_functions.py contains the native sql queries routes.py contains the crud operations